Introduction to Map object in JavaScript

 console.log(animals) // Map(1) {"🐺" => "Wolf Face"}

-Since the Map object allows us to store any data type as a key or value, we can store complex objects like object literals, arrays, and even functions as keys and values:
+Since the Map object allows storing any data type as keys or values, you can include complex objects like object literals, arrays, and even functions:

 const props = {